ubuntu-Deutschland-eV/portal-kubuntu-de/content/interview-sebastian-kugler-about-kde-41.md

 []{#You.27ve_just_mentioned:_there_were_two_people_at_the_KDE_booth_and_they_want_to_be_part_of_it._How_can_someone_start_to_participate_in_the_development.3F}

 ### [You've just mentioned: there were two people at the KDE booth and they want to be part of it.
-How can someone start to participate in the development?]{.mw-headline}
+How can someone start to participate in the development?]

 The easiest way to get in is to look at techbase.kde.org.
 There is an